DaveMielke/NBP/b2g/ui/doc/introduction.rst

   how to recover if, for example, you've accidentally messed up your saved settings.

-Each subsequent line contains a setting that can be changed.
-They're laid out in columns, as follows:
+Each subsequent line contains a setting that can be changed, and is laid out in columns as follows:

 1) This column contains the name of the setting.